ArtemChebotko/cassandra4-virtual-tables/step2.md

 <div class="step-title">Inspect virtual tables</div>

 Let's have a look at the virtual tables that are available, and the specific keyspaces where these tables are located.
+We will execute CQL statements in `cqlsh-terminal`.

 ✅ First, list the existing keyspaces in the CQL shell:
 ```